dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ## Abstract

-This DIP proposes that foreach loops should have an option to be annotated as `auto ref`, which infers elements `ref`ness and non-referrable elements.
+This DIP proposes that foreach loops should have an option to be annotated as `auto ref`, which infers elements `ref`ness based on whether the elements have memory addresses.

 This is to allow iteration over a range of non-copyable elements without explicit need to adapt the code for that [4].